 This is amazing and you get to provide that to clients!

 You lucky thing you.

-Adapt as you go.
-Change plans when you need to and most importantly appreciate the efforts of your clients who could well be giving absolutely everything in order to see you.
+Change plans when you need to and appreciate the efforts of your clients who could well be giving everything to see you.

 Not many will go to the trouble of appreciating their efforts so make sure you are the person to do so.